Skip to main content

 Lipoprotein apheresis can help in very high risk Lp(a) patients with progressive disease despite medication.
 It is a dialysis-like procedure that filters Lp(a) and LDL out of the blood.
 It is uncommon, expensive, and reserved for select cases.

-Yes, Lp(a) increases stroke risk, especially ischemic stroke (the kind caused by a clot or plaque blocking a brain artery).
+Yes, Lp(a) increases stroke risk, particularly ischemic stroke (the kind caused by a clot or plaque blocking a brain artery).
 The same plaque-driving and clotting effects that raise heart attack risk also raise stroke risk in the carotid and cerebral arteries.

 Lp(a) interacts with diabetes in a complex way.
 People with very low Lp(a) appear to have a slightly higher risk of type 2 diabetes, while those with high Lp(a) have higher cardiovascular risk.
 The cardiovascular risk dominates the picture.